Zettelkasten-Method/zettelkasten.de/content/posts/2022/09/every-step-value-creation.md

 Look at the following diagram:

-<%= insert_image file: "/posts/field-report-5-reading-processing-effective-notetaking-mcpherson/value-creation-extended.png", caption:
-"Flow diagram of the Zettelkasten Method for the 2nd edition of the book" %>
+<%= insert_rel_image file: "value-creation-extended.png", caption: "Flow diagram of the Zettelkasten Method for the 2nd edition of the book" %>

 There is no step in the process that is not adding value in the sense of creating knowledge.
 That's by design.